Garden State Coalition of Schools/GSCS

-- Open to All Members; All GSCS member districts are welcome at the meetings and have a voice, but only Trustee Districts may vote.
+- Open to All Members; All GSCS member districts are welcome at the meetings and have a voice.
 District representatives usually include the superintendent of schools and any interested board of education liaisons and school administrators wishing to attend.
-All districts are requested to RSVP their attendance before the meeting to email@example.com so that accommodations are adequate.
+All districts are requested to RSVP their attendance before the meeting to firstname.lastname@example.org so that accommodations are adequate.

 - Trustee Districts: Twenty-four districts are elected to the Trustee Board for rotating three-year terms, and it is their role to set policy and direction for the Coalition, generally acting upon the recommendations of the Executive Committee.
 This group of officers includes the president, treasurer/president-elect, officer-at-large, past president (s) and two vice presidents.

 - Annual Meeting: One of the highlights of the GSCS year, the Annual Meeting is held in late May.
 GSCS also holds occasional statewide summits on topics of member interest and concern.

 FOUNDERS’ MISSION STATEMENT (1992)